Picking the right graphic file type

 TIFF — Tagged Image File Format

-The print industry standard they are a lossless raster file that supports layers.
+These print industry standard files are lossless raster files that support layers.
 A user can open the file, edit/retouch it and preserve all the original data.
 These alterations are known as non-destructive.
-But because they contain all this data, the files can be enormous, making them unsuitable for online use.
+However, because they contain all this data, the files can be enormous, making them unsuitable for online use.

 When to use a TIFF